Keokuk, Iowa: History

 Centering on the riverboat trade, the settlement continued to grow.
 The village became known as Keokuk shortly after the Blackhawk War in 1832.
 Why residents named it after the Sauk chief is unknown.
 Keokuk was incorporated on December 13, 1847.
+Soon after, Captain W. Clark would be elected as the first mayor.
+On December 14, 1848, Keokuk was incorporated as a city by the 2nd General Assembly of the State of Iowa.

 Barnard States Merriam was elected mayor in 1852 and reelected in 1854.

 In 1853, Keokuk was one of the centers for outfitting additional immigrant Latter-Day Saints pioneers for their handcart journey west; 2,000 Christian Latter-Day Saints passed through the city.

 Keokuk was the longtime home of Orion Clemens, brother of Samuel Clemens, better known as Mark Twain.
 Samuel's visits to his brother's home led him to write of the beauty of Keokuk and southeastern Iowa in Life on the Mississippi.

 At one time, because of its position at the foot of the lower rapids of the Mississippi, Keokuk was known as the Gate City.
 During the American Civil War, Keokuk became an embarking point for Union troops heading to fight in southern battles.
 Injured soldiers were returned to Keokuk for treatment, so several hospitals were established.
 A national cemetery was designated for those who did not survive.
 After the war was over, Keokuk continued its expansion.
 A medical college was founded, along with a major-league baseball team, the Keokuk Westerns, in 1875.

 In 1913, Lock and Dam No. 19 was completed nearby on the Mississippi River.
 The population of Keokuk reached 15,106 by 1930.
 During the last half of the 20th century, Keokuk became less engaged in Mississippi River trade and more dependent on jobs in local factories.
-The town celebrated 150 years in 1997.